GonzoReal/Gonzalo_Aguilar_Projects/README.md

-### Collecting the data
+### Data Collection

-Many tabs later I found the dataset I wanted to work with and lucky for me it was in a pretty looking table waiting for me to grab
+Many tabs later I found the dataset I wanted to work with from a [website](esportearnings.com)

-So I used Google Sheets IMPORTHTML() fuction to import the data into a spreadsheet it looked even prettier!!! when the dataset was in my spreadhseet
+I used Google Sheets IMPORTHTML() fuction to import the data into a spreadsheet the field name's are not so pretty to work with in SQL

 <img width="1085" alt="Screen Shot 2022-07-12 at 8 51 25 AM" src="https://user-images.githubusercontent.com/104581752/178510597-f0d5f667-b09d-4ff9-961b-8601e6951654.png">

+### Data
+Renaming the column names